Jonas-Verhellen/jonas-verhellen.github.io/_pages/cv.md

 Talks
 ======
+* "Technical tutorial on how to use our implementations of AlphaFold v2.0 and RoseTTAFold", AlphaFold v2.0 and RoseTTAFold workshop, September 2021, Oslo (online), Norway
-* "Omics Data in Simulations of Schizophrenia", June 2021, The Joined Simula-UCSD Summer School in Computational Physiology.
+* "Omics Data in Simulations of Schizophrenia", The Joined Simula-UCSD Summer School in Computational Physiology, June 2021, Oslo & San Diego (online), Norway & USA

 Publications
 ======